-A student who has made an appeal will receive written notification from the Chair of the Committee on Academic Integrity of the time, place, and date of the hearing at least five (5) business days before the hearing.
+A student who has made an appeal will receive a written or electronic notification from the chair of the Committee on

+Academic Integrity of the time, place, and date of the hearing at least five (5) business days before the hearing.
 The student may elect not to appear at a hearing, but the hearing will be held in his or her absence.

-If a student elects not to appear at the hearing, the student may submit a signed statement to the Committee Chair at least 48 hours prior to the hearing.
+If a student elects not to appear at the hearing, the student may submit a signed statement to the committee chair at least 48 hours prior to the hearing.
 Hearings will be closed to the public.